ryancys1234/Programming-12/Review/README.md

-# Programming 12 Review
+# Review
-This repository contains files and projects made at the start of the Programming 12 course, namely the review unit.
-Files include notes on variables, functions, and mode frameworks.
-A general summary of relevant notes is shown below.
+This repository contains files and projects made in the review unit at the start of the Programming 12 course.
+A summary of notes on variables, functions, and mode frameworks is shown below.

-Global variables are variables at the top, and accessible anywhere.
-Contrast this with local variables.
+Global variables are variables at the top and accessible anywhere.

 Variable names / types: